 2. Swing out indoor coil access panel and insert the hood sides under the panel (hood top).
-Use the screws provided to attach the hood sides to the hood top.
-Use screws provided to attach the hood sides to the unit.
+Use the screws provided to attach the hood sides to the hood top and the unit.
 See Fig. 12.

 Fig. 12 - Economizer Hood Construction